Simpson, Fitzpatrick lead WGC; Johnson, DeChambeau struggle

-Fitzpatrick had a bogey-free round.
-The Englishman has six European Tour titles.

-The top-ranked Johnson had two double bogeys in a 77.
-DeChambeau and Bubba Watson also shot 77, with DeChambeau making a triple bogey on the par-4 16th.
+Johnson wasn’t alone in his struggles.
+DeChambeau also shot a 77, with his big trouble coming on the 16th.
+After a tee shot into the water, he went right of the fairway, came up short of the green and took three shots to get down for a triple bogey.

+Bubba Watson had a 77, while Matthew Wolff shot an 83 and withdrew.

-Brooks Koepka was a stroke out of the lead at 67 with Billy Horschel, Sergio Garcia and Kevin Kisner.
-Koepka won the Phoenix Open this month for his eighth PGA Tour title.
+Brooks Koepka was a stroke out of the lead at 67 with Billy Horschel, Sergio Garcia and Kevin Kisner, who is playing for the first time since the Sony Open because his wife had their third child.

+“If you’re on, you’re going to have chances.
+You’re going to be really good with the tee ball or you’re going to have chances with your iron play,” Horschel said.
+“If you’re off with your ball-striking and you miss in some tough spots, you can look pretty silly.”

 Second-ranked Jon Rahm bogeyed the final hole late in the afternoon for a 68.